STUDENTS Policy

 jurisdiction over students during the school day and hours of approved

 extracurricular activities.
-The school administration is responsible for making
+The school administration is responsible for making an effort to protect each student's rights with

-law enforcement officials.
-When law enforcement officials find it necessary to
+respect to interrogations by law enforcement officials.
+When law enforcement

-question students during the school day or periods of extracurricular
+officials find it necessary to question students during the school day or

-activities, the school principal or designee will be present and the interview
+periods of extracurricular activities, the school principal or designee will be

-will be conducted in private.
+present and the interview will be conducted in private.

 The principal will verify and